Everblush/everblush.vim/README.md

 ## Additional configuration

 Line number highlighting is enabled by default.
-To disable, add the line `g:everblushNR = 0` to your `vimrc` before `colorscheme evrblush`.
+To disable, add the line `g:everblushNR = 0` to your `vimrc` before `colorscheme everblush`.

 ## Credits